- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 Before deploying the central platform, prepare:- External Postgres for control-plane state and LLM-gateway state.

-- External Redis for control-plane run/event coordination, execution-engine reservations, and gateway rate limits.
+- External Redis for control-plane agent ownership, command routing, run/event coordination, execution-engine reservations, and gateway rate limits.

 - LLM provider credentials for at least one enabled provider.